dzineer/Vaprobash-php7.3/readme.md

 * Vagrant `1.5.0`+
     * Use `vagrant -v` to check your version
-* Vitualbox or VMWare Fusion
+* Vitualbox or VMWare Fusion - You need a license for both VMWare Fusion and for VMWare Vagrant, two seperate licenses.

 ## Instructions